Frequently Asked Questions

 Public Box Office access is available from 12 p.m.–6 p.m., Tuesday–Saturday through the doors located near the main entry plaza on the northeast side of the building.
 All other access into The Lincoln Center is restricted and limited to those attending a ticketed or scheduled event.

-Yes, face coverings or masks must be worn by patrons, employees, vendors, event attendees, and any other member of the public at all times.
+Face coverings or masks are encouraged to be worn by patrons, employees, vendors, event attendees, and any other member of the public at all times if not fully vaccinated.

 Your health and safety are important to us!
 We want to assure you that we have implemented changes to our operational plans and procedures so that The Lincoln Center meets all current public health orders and guidelines.
 Click here to see a list of the health and safety measures we are implementing to keep you and our community safe as we welcome you back

 Our in-house hospitality services are temporarily discontinued.
 We will permit catered food services and bar services once we can ensure compliance with local guidelines.
 Additionally, the use of drinking fountains will be suspended until further notice.

 We guarantee that you will receive a full refund for any LC LIVE show that might be cancelled.
 Click here to see a full list of 2021–22 LC Live shows.
 In addition, package purchasers can exchange from one 2021–22 LC LIVE show into another with no added fees with at least 24 hours’ notice.
 Single show purchasers can exchange from one 2021–22 LC LIVE show into another for a $5 fee.
 Any difference in pricing for new tickets is due at the time of exchange.